A Schwarz-type lemma for squeezing function on planar domains: Abstract

 \section{Abstract}

-With an easy application of maximum principle, we establish a Schwarz-type lemma for squeezing function on finitely connected planar domains that directly yields the explicit formula for squeezing function on doubly connected domains obtained in \cite{NTT} by Ng, Tang and Tsai.
+With an easy application of maximum principle, we establish a Schwarz-type lemma for squeezing functions on finitely connected planar domains which bounds their squeezing functions with respect to invariants obtained from their canonical circularly slit representations.
+In particular, our result directly yields the explicit formulas of squeezing functions on doubly connected domains obtained by Ng, Tang and Tsai.